 No Force Majeure in your Contract?
 You may have options

 A few weeks ago, we discussed the relevance of force majeure clauses in contracts during the Covid 19 crisis.
 (A force majeure clause can allow for non-performance on contractual obligations to be excused without penalty.)
-You can read the article here.
 But what if you don’t have a force majeure contained in your contract, what do you do?
 Rest assured: you may have options.

 Doctrine of Frustration

 If there is no force majeure provision in your contract, it may be possible to get some relief under the common law doctrine of frustration.
 This is available in extreme conditions that force a radical change in performance set out in the contract.
 The radical change “frustrates” or makes performance impracticable.
 The onus lies on the non-performing party to demonstrate that the contract has been frustrated by the exceptional circumstances.
 Please note that this is not am implied common law force majeure.

 There are three requirements to satisfy in order to rely on the doctrine of frustration: